 If you had breast cancer before, you have an increased risk of breast cancer returning.
 This risk may be three to four times higher than for women with no history of breast cancer.

 Direct Family History

-It should be noted that 87% of women diagnosed with breast cancer do not have a direct family history – thus, all women should be aware of other risk factors and screening guidelines.
-At the same time, a direct family history does not guarantee that you will get breast cancer: Three-fourths of women with a family history do not develop the disease.
+87 percent of women with breast cancer have no direct family history of the disease.
+This means all women should be aware of other risk factors and screening guidelines.
+A direct family history does not guarantee that you will get breast cancer.

 High-Risk Breast Lesions

-Being overweight (body mass index higher than 25) or obese (body mass index higher than 30), especially after menopause, increases risk for breast and certain other cancers.
-Certain body types are also associated with higher risk – for example, women who carry more fat in the waist area (apple-shaped).
+Certain body types can also have a higher risk.
+For example, women who carry more fat in the waist area (apple-shaped).
 Losing weight is an important step to lowering your breast cancer risk.
-For more information on how to calculate your body mass index and weight loss, please click here.